 My tutoring rates vary based on a number of factors such as the number of hours needed for preparation, method of payment (e.g. lump-sum payment vs. pay-as-you-go), and individual vs. small-group sessions.
 I will offer a specific rate after discussing these in a phone consultation.

 Tutoring companies in the Chicago area charge upwards of $240/hr for one-on-one tutoring in your home; my rate for the same services is well below that.

-Tutoring sessions are paid in advance either per-session (“pay-as-you-go”) or through the purchase of a block of sessions.
+Tutoring sessions are paid in advance per-session (“pay-as-you-go”).
 Discounts are available for small-group tutoring (2+ students) or for classroom settings.

 Yes!
 This is especially the case for students who are already scoring relatively well on a test, but want to boost their score even more.
 For instance, a student with an ACT composite score of 28 who wants to score over a 30.
 The focus is less on the material content of the exam, and more on test-taking approaches.
 Because we’re not learning as much content, the student and I don’t need as much time together.